Avinash-Singh-13/ai-mock-interview-platform/prompt.md

 Use:

-- Node.js
+- Node.js -> To build scalable and efficient backend services.
-- Express.js or custom Next.js server
+- Express.js or custom Next.js server -> To manage APIs, middleware, and backend request handling.
-- Socket.io
+- Socket.io -> To enable real-time communication and collaborative synchronization.
-- JWT Authentication
+- JWT Authentication -> To implement secure authentication and session management.
-- bcrypt
+- bcrypt -> To securely hash and protect user passwords.
-- dotenv
+- dotenv -> To manage environment variables securely across environments.

 The backend must handle: